List of related life peers: Spencer-Churchill/Soames/Sandys

 Clementine Churchill, wife of Prime Minister Winston Churchill, was created a life peer after her husband's death.
-One of their daughters, Diana, married Duncan Sandys in 1935 and they divorced in 1960.
+One of their daughters, Diana, married Duncan Sandys in 1935 and they divorced in 1960 before he was made a life peer.
 Another daughter, Mary, married Christopher Soames in 1947, who was later ennobled in like manner.
 Their son, Nicholas, was also ennobled.
 The titles are: